jasminediaconu/GoGreen/doc/reports/sprint-reviews/20190225_sprint_review.md

  - Organize extra meeting

 ## Reflection on the previous sprint
+ - The first sprint was a just a weekend long so did not engage with the project enough to be able to reflect.
- - The previous sprint was just a weekend long, where the team researched the HTTPS protocol
+ - During the second sprint the team researched the HTTPS protocol
  - JavaFX, JFoenix, Scenebuilder, Maven amongst other technologies
+ - It was a slow start but we got up to speed